 Now Ravenscroft is returning to not only the role but the theatre where he carved out the early part of his career, the Liverpool Playhouse.

-He went to London University to study law where he did some more theatre and soon made the choice, he would rather be an actor than a lawyer.
+He went to London University to study law, where he did some more theatre and soon made the choice that he would rather be an actor than a lawyer.
 So it was off to Bristol Old Vic School and a life of theatre.
 He did a bit at Salisbury, worked on the fringe, appeared with the touring company Shared Experience and finally arrived at the Playhouse for his first full season.

-“It was an exciting time with the opening of the studio theatre with Alan Bleasdale’s’ first play and we were doing plays like She Stoops to Conquer and Faustus.
-Opportunities were offered to a young actor then of a season in which you could play wonderful parts - not necessarily suited to you - but great to have a crack at.
+“It was an exciting time with the opening of the studio theatre with Alan Bleasdale’s first play, and we were doing plays like She Stoops to Conquer and Faustus.
+Opportunities were offered to a young actor then of a season, and you could play wonderful parts - not necessarily suited to you - but great to have a crack at.
 That’s something that does not happen now.”

 “My character Detective Inspector Mike Burden was uptight but interesting to play because he did develop.
-He was in the novels and in the course of the series his first wife died and he married again and mellowed.
-He became a different person which was interesting for me.
-All the serialisations were based on the novels which I read and I did base my performance on the character she wrote.”
+He was in the novels, and in the course of the series, his first wife died, and he married again and mellowed.
+He became a different person, which was interesting for me.
+All the serialisations were based on the novels, which I read and based my performance on the character she wrote.”